wgpsec/CreateHiddenAccount/README.md

 Use `CreateHiddenAccount.exe -h` for help

 - -c  Check the hidden accounts of the current system
+- -cu Set clone user (default "Administrator")
 - -d  Set delete username, If the username does not end with a $ sign, a $ sign will be added automatically
+- -oc Only create hidden users, do not clone users by modifying the registry
 - -p  Set password
 - -u Set username, If the username does not end with a $ sign, a $ sign will be added automatically
+- -v View version

 ![img](./images/1.png)